fonixtelematics/user-manual/docs/getting-started.md

 If you cannot log in for any reason, please email [support@fonixtelematics.com](mailto:support@fonixtelematics.com)

-We recommend using Google Chrome or Mozilla Firefox web browsers to run the system on
+We recommend using Google Chrome or Mozilla Firefox web browsers to run the system.